Skip to content

 Information is obtained directly from a sample of enterprises using online reporting to Statistics Denmark (or information is extracted from specified accounts that the companies submit).
 The questionnaire follows the Danish Financial Statements Act as much as possible.

-Online form and instructions can be found on the information page (in Danish).
+Online form and instructions can be found on the information page.

 Data validation